 - Midlands Choice

-- Multi-Plan (Please contact your insurance company to verify your policy processes all services through Multi-plan)
+- Multi-Plan (VERIFY with your insurance company to verify your policy processes all service through Multi-plan)

 - United Healthcare

 - United Healthcare Medicare Advantage